Coat of arms of Eswatini

 The coat of arms of Eswatini is a coat of arms depicting various symbols for traditional Eswatini culture.
 The lion represents the King of Eswatini and the elephant represents the Queen-mother.
-They support a traditional Nguni shield which represents "protection".
+They support a traditional Nguni shield which represents "protection", the palm leaves represent a traditional crown of Swatinian.
 Above the shield is the King's lidlabe, or crown of feathers, normally worn during Incwala (the festival of the harvest).
 On a banner below the shield is Eswatini's national motto, Siyinqaba, meaning, "We are the fortress".